Dear Hand in Hand,

 These are both wonderful ways of listening to our family, friends and acquaintances.

 The kind of listening that we do in a parent to parent listening partnership is different and unique.
 As our partner shares, we simply LISTEN without interrupting, offering advice, fixing, or reflecting back.
 We offer our warm presence and our silent belief that this person is good and they will figure it out.
 We aren't sharing our ideas, and we aren't offering solutions.
 In fact, we say very little.
 We might murmur ‘uh-huh’ so that they know we are there, but we trust that our presence is enough.

 Because our minds are so used to listening for points of commonality and ‘helping,’ parents can find it very difficult to listen in this new way.
-That's why, in my classes, I give parents a mantra to say while they listen to their partner: “You are good.
+That's why, in our Hand in Hand Parenting Tools Starter Class, I give parents a mantra to say silently to themselves, while they listen to their partner: “You are good.
 Everyone you are talking about is good.
 You will figure it out.”

 Coming back to this mantra “You are good.
 You will figure it out,” really helps us to anchor our partner in our warmth and belief in them, rather than getting caught up in our thoughts and opinions.
 This builds safety and space for the partner to explore their thoughts, often quite deeply, and to offload their worries.